 Example:

-You can click on the value of the Administrative Expenses member to select it and then click Explain again (or double-click on the cell).
+You can click on the value of the Administrative Expenses member to select it and then click Explain again.
 A new screen will open showing the value of the selected member and the members that generated this value (in this case, Subsidiary 01 Expenses and Subsidiary 02 Expenses).

-It is possible to view the use of functions in formulas applied to a cell.
-The GetApplicationData function can be used to bring values from one application to another.
+Another possibility is to view the use of functions in formulas applied to a cell.
+It is possible to use the GetApplicationData function to bring values from one application to another.
 With the Explain tool, it is possible to view the formula used to generate that value without needing to leave the form.

 Example: